kubeflow/spark-operator/docs/automated-dependency-updates.md

 - Ensure the branch `relativity-main` exists and is accessible

 ### Release Not Created
-- Verify the PR branch name starts with `update-spark-base-`
 - Check that the PR was merged (not just closed)
 - Review the workflow permissions (needs write access to tags and releases)
+- Verify Git configuration is set correctly (user.name and user.email)

 ### spark-operator Not Triggered
 - Ensure `SPARK_OPERATOR_DISPATCH_TOKEN` secret is configured
-- Verify the curl command is uncommented in the workflow
-- Check that the PAT has appropriate permissions
+- Verify the PAT has `repo` scope and the token owner has write access to `relativityone/spark-operator`
+- Check the workflow logs for API response codes (403/404 indicate permission issues)
+- Verify the target repository has a workflow that listens for `update-operator-image` repository_dispatch events

 ## Security Considerations